 In connection with its corporate lending business and other corporate activities, the Company provides standby letters of credit and other financial guarantees to counterparties.
 Such arrangements represent obligations to make payments to third parties if the counterparty fails to fulfill its obligation under a borrowing arrangement or other contractual obligation.
 The Company has also entered into liquidity facilities with special purpose entities ("SPEs") and other counterparties whereby the Company is required to make certain payments if losses or defaults occur.
 The Company often may have recourse to the underlying assets held by the SPEs in the event payments are required under such liquidity facilities.
+Market value guarantees are issued to guarantee return of principal invested to fund investors associated with certain European equity funds.
+The guarantees are designed to provide for any shortfall between the market value of the underlying fund assets and invested principal and a stipulated return amount.

-The table below summarizes certain information regarding these guarantees at February 28, 2003:
+The table below summarizes certain information regarding these guarantees at May 31, 2003: